Reds vs. Cardinals Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has 53 hits with 16 doubles, seven home runs and 32 walks.
-He has driven in 23 runs with seven stolen bases.
+- Goldschmidt has 55 hits with 16 doubles, nine home runs, 33 walks and 25 RBI.
+He's also stolen seven bases.

 Goldschmidt Recent Games